Bolt lands sprint sweep, Farah the treble double

 Gatlin, who finished second behind Bolt in the 100 and 200m, suggested the noisy crowd urging on the Chinese might have contributed to Rodgers being out of the exchange box when he finally took the baton from Gay.

-Bolt, however, thought that the pressure of being favorites after they beat the Jamaicans in May’s World Relays in the Bahamas had taken its toll on the Americans.
+Bolt, however, thought that the pressure of being favourites after they beat the Jamaicans in May’s World Relays in the Bahamas had taken its toll on the Americans.

 “It’s easy to chase people but it’s harder when you’re the one being chased,” he said.
 “Clearly they can’t handle being chased.”